This page will no longer be updated. Please visit Reopening 2020 for the latest information.

 *Information in this section was adapted from the CDC website on the 2019 Novel Coronavirus.

-If you are traveling abroad or out of state, we ask you to share some basic information with us so that we have the background knowledge we need to keep our university community safe and healthy for all.
+If you must travel, we ask you to share some basic information with us so that we have the background knowledge we need to keep our university community safe and healthy for all.

 Student Basic Needs Form